qash-finance/qash-ui/packages/docs/docs/use-cases.md

 ## 2. Private Multisig with Milestone-Based Grants Payments

-The foundation wants to fund a developer team through a grant but only release funds once milestones are completed.
+The foundation wants to fund a developer team through a grant but only releases funds once milestones are completed.

 From the foundation side, they set: